mongsilemong/mongsilemong.github.io/about/index.md

 * Research Assistant, POSTECH, 2015.7 - 2015.8
     * Researched predicting the box-office success of a movie from a commercial perspective using EEG sensor
  * Researcher, Tmax Data, 2021.8 - 2021.8
-    * Developed domestic data analysis software
+    * Developed domestic software for data analysis
  * Data Engineer, I-scream edu, 2021.11 - Present (Alternative military service)
     * Constructed data warehouse using AWS clouding services
     * Extracted data for new business insights